typekit/webfontloader/README.md

 ## Modules

-WebFont Loader provides a module system so that any web font provider can contribute code that allows their fonts to be loaded.
+Web Font Loader provides a module system so that any web font provider can contribute code that allows their fonts to be loaded.
 This makes it possible to use multiple web font providers at the same time.
 The specifics of each provider currently supported by the library are documented here.

 ### Ascender